jjadeb/UBCSalary/README.md

 **For department/job title data**:

 I collected this data on this website: [https://directory.ubc.ca/index.cfm](https://directory.ubc.ca/index.cfm) using the python requests package, but it is forbiden for me to distribute it publicly.
 Therefore, I will not be providing access to this data.
 However, position data is publicly available through the Vancouver Sun [here](https://github.com/vs-postmedia/public-sector-salary-data).
-I chose not to use this dataset in order to learn more about scraping and data cleaning.
+I chose not to use this dataset as the github dataset isn't updated regularly.
 If you would like to make this project run, you can replace the department and job title data I scraped with the Vancouver Sun data.

 **For gender training data**: